gyliu513/magnum/specs/open-dcos.rst

 3. Keep the old Mesos Bay and add a new Open DC/OS Bay.
 Once the Open DC/OS Bay is stable, deprecate the Mesos Bay.

-4. Update unit and functional tests to support Open DC/OS Bay.
+4. Update unit and functional tests to support Open DC/OS Bay, it is also an option to verify the Open DC/OS Bay in gate.

 5. Preserve the user experience by ensuring that any operation on Open DC/OS Bay will be identical between a COE deployed by Magnum and a COE deployed